 Browse may refer to any of the following:

 1. In general, browse refers to reading and scanning through data.
-Browsing is commonly used to describe when a user reads through pages on the Internet and is also often referred to as surfing.
-For example, you are browsing the Internet with an Internet browser now if you're reading this page on your computer.
+Browsing is commonly used to describe when a user reads through web pages on the Internet and is also often referred to as surfing.
+For example, you're browsing the Internet with an Internet browser now if you're reading this page on your computer.
 If you have visited more than one page on Computer Hope, you are browsing our website.